msamarpanraj/lyric-buzz/README.md

 - Below that in the **search for a repository to connect to** search box enter the name of your repository that you created on **GitHub** and click **connect**
 - Once it has been connected scroll down to the **Manual Deploy** and click **Deploy branch** when it has deployed you will see a **view app** button below and this will bring you to your newly deployed app.
 - Please note that when deploying manually you will have to deploy after each change you make to your repository.

+Heroku needs two additional files in order to deploy properly.
+- requirements.txt
+- Procfile

+You can install this project's **requirements** (where applicable) using:
+- `pip3 install -r requirements.txt`

+If you have your own packages that have been installed, then the requirements file needs updated using:
+- `pip3 freeze --local > requirements.txt`

+The **Procfile** can be created with the following command:
+- `echo web: gunicorn app_name.wsgi > Procfile`
+- *replace **app_name** with the name of your primary Django app name; the folder where settings.py is located*

+For Heroku deployment, follow these steps to connect your own GitHub repository to the newly created app:

+Either:
+- Select **Automatic Deployment** from the Heroku app.

+Or:
+- In the Terminal/CLI, connect to Heroku using this command: `heroku login -i`
+- Set the remote for Heroku: `heroku git:remote -a app_name` (replace *app_name* with your app name)
+- After performing the standard Git `add`, `commit`, and `push` to GitHub, you can now type:
+	- `git push heroku main`

+The project should now be connected and deployed to Heroku!

 ## Credits
 List of used resources for your website (text, images, snippets of code, projects....)
 ## Acknowledgment